underscoreio/underscoreio/src/html/_drafts/liftrx.md

 {% endhighlight %}

-The RxComponent wraps a function that accepts an Observable[T] and returns an RxElement[O].
-It will become clear why this is necessary later but for now think of it as a factory for building an RxElement given an Observable.
+RxComponent wraps a function that accepts an Observable[T] and returns an RxElement[O].
+It will become clear why this is necessary later but for now think of it as a function for building an RxElement given an Observable.

-The RxElement.values is the output stream of values, the jscmd is the stream of JsCmds to send to the browser to make whatever changes are required in response to the input stream, and the ui is the html to bind into templates as usual in Lift.
+RxElement.values is the output stream of values, the jscmd is the stream of Lift JsCmds containing JavaScript to send to the browser to make whatever changes are required in response to the input stream, and the ui is the html to bind into templates as usual in Lift.

 To send the JsCmds emitted by RxElement.jscmd to the browser, each JsCmd needs to be sent to a comet actor that forwards it to the client: